Video Category: Year in Revolution

 April 29, 2025

 Share to Google Classroom This “what” video introduces the concept self-governance and what it would mean for the colonies to be independent of Britain.
 Included is information on the efforts that led up to the Declaration of Independence and the eventual global impact of this act of defiance.
-Featured video topics were suggested by […]
+Featured video topics were suggested […]

 Year in Revolution—1776: Revolution in the South